aadikrishna04/video-harris-corner-detection/README.md

 ## Harris Corner Detection for Video Processing

 Implemented the Harris Corner Detection algorithm for video processing.
+Implemented Non-Maximum Suppression and multiprocessing for video frames, resulting in approximately a **15x improvement** in time-to-process per frame.
 Wrote various OpenCV functions from scratch:

 - **`convolve()`:**
   - Used SciPy’s Fast Fourier Transform (FFT) functions to convert the array to the FFT domain.
   - Utilized the Convolution Theorem: Multiplying in the frequency domain = convolution in the spatial domain.
   - Applied the Inverse FFT function to convert back to the spatial domain.

+- **`apply_along_axis()`:**
+  - Applies convolution along each row and axis.

 - **`cvtColor()`:**
   - Converts the original image to grayscale.